patrick330602/recipes/README.md

 # recipes for building deb packages

-Packages from github that do not have deb.
-Here, by running the setup, you can do it.
+Packages from github that do not have deb packages.

+## License

+MIT License.